 On the other hand, I worked with a mom who was fearful about letting her 13-year-old be in the same room with products processed with tree nuts.
 In that case, the parent needed to loosen the reins.

 It can be challenging to find the sweet spot where a child learns to manage his allergies in a way that is just right.
-Here are some tips for allergy management to help keep you from asking too much or too little at various ages.
+Here are some tips for food allergy management at various ages – to help keep you from asking too much or too little of a child.

 In this period, all the responsibility belongs to the parents and caregivers.
 A mother once asked me what she could do to prepare her 18-month-old to stay safe at daycare.
 The answer is: nothing!
 Your child’s only task now is to become aware that not all foods are for her.
 Some tips for this stage: